-If you’re plant-based AND low FODMAP, finding recipes can be a challenge so we’ve curated this list of five vegan low FODMAP dinner recipes to make Monday to Friday a little easier!
+If you’re plant-based AND low FODMAP, finding recipes can be a challenge so I’ve curated this list of ten vegan low FODMAP dinner recipes to make Monday to Friday a little easier!

 Before we get there, some of you may be wondering what a FODMAP is, and why someone might go on a low FODMAP diet?
 Let’s start with the basics.